CemtiCofes/CemtiCofes/README.md

 🟡 Pronouns: He/him

-🗣️ When there's so many things that I keep in my mind,

-☠️ I hang around people I don't even like.

-😳 If they can be happy and walk with a smile.

-😭 Oh why, can't I?
+🗣️ I archive my Rolling Sky Edit projects here.

 👉 https://youtube.com/c/CentiCodes

+😳 pfp by: momo_mlbb in Instagram

+☠️ "Maybe I should not give up without a fight, cuz there will be a time."